bitpay/bitcore/README.md

   Check utils/sync.js --help for options, particulary -D to erase the current DB.

-  *NOTE* that there is no need to run this manually since the historic syncronization is embedded on the web application, so by running you will trigger the historic sync automatically.
+  *NOTE* that there is no need to run this manually since the historic synchronization is embedded on the web application, so by running you will trigger the historic sync automatically.

 ### DB storage requirement